 Online Master’s Degrees in Data Science

-On the flip side, South Carolina has a number of choices for master’s students:
+South Carolina has multiple choices for master’s students:

-- If you love the theory & practice of analytics, USC’s online Master of Applied Statistics is a stats lover’s dream.
+- If you love the theory and practice of analytics, USC’s online Master of Applied Statistics is a stats lover’s dream.
 The degree includes the option to take SAS® Certification electives.

-- If you’re an aspiring tycoon, Clemson has a blended MBA in Business Analytics (part online, part on-campus) that tackles topics such as business intelligence (BI), data management & warehousing, information systems, and the like.
-An internship is required.
+- If you’re interested in business, Clemson has a blended MBA in Business Analytics (part online, part on-campus) that tackles topics such as business intelligence (BI), data management and warehousing, information systems, and the like.

 Data Science Scholarships in South Carolina

 For this section, we focused on funding that specifically applied to the school’s data program.
-However, the Graduate Studies Office will have lots of info on general aid (e.g. diversity scholarships) and alternative financing options.
+However, the university’s Graduate Studies Office will have more information on general aid (e.g. diversity scholarships) and alternative financing options.
 For example, in USC’s MAS program, students from Arkansas, Georgia, and Kentucky can apply for in-state tuition credits from the SREB’s Academic Common Market.